 - (A) A sketch plan depicting the location and layout of the cafe facility shall be required.

-Approval for the use is to be done administratively by the Zoning Administrator.
-A permit shall remain in effect, unless a change in ownership occurs or the operation of the cafe fails to meet the standards contained herein. - (B) An outdoor cafe may be located in the front yard of or adjacent to the establishment.
-An outdoor cafe that extends beyond the property lines of the applicant shall require the permission of the affected property owners. - (C) Within the B-1, W-M and NMD Districts, an outdoor cafe may be located on a public sidewalk, provided a minimum of five (5) feet of unobstructed, pedestrian access along the sidewalk shall be maintained.
+Approval for the use is to be reviewed and completed administratively by the Zoning Administrator.
+A permit shall remain in effect, unless there is a change in ownership, a material change in the sketch plan, or the operation of the cafe fails to meet the standards contained herein. - (B) An outdoor cafe may be located in the front yard of or adjacent to the principal use establishment.
+An outdoor cafe that extends beyond the property lines of the principal use property shall require the written permission of the affected property owners.

+- (C) Within the B-1, W-M and NMD Districts, an outdoor cafe may be located on a public sidewalk, provided a minimum of five (5) feet of unobstructed, pedestrian access along the sidewalk shall be maintained.
 Adequate space shall be provided for vehicle entry between on-street parking spaces and the sidewalk café.
-Fences, barricades or similar enclosures which may damage the public sidewalk are prohibited.

-- (D) An outdoor cafe shall be allowed only during normal operating hours of the establishment. - (E) The exterior of the premises shall be kept clean, orderly and maintained or the permit may be revoked.
-All food preparation shall be inside of the premises. - (F) The City shall not be held liable or responsible for any type of damage, theft or personal injury, which may occur as a result of a public sidewalk cafe operation. - (G) All outdoor cafes shall comply with applicable regulations of the County Health Department and the State, including the Michigan Liquor Control Commission where liquor service is proposed.
+Fences, barricades or similar enclosures which may damage the public sidewalk are prohibited. - (D) An outdoor cafe shall comply with the corner clearance requirements of § 160.223 - (E) An outdoor cafe shall be allowed only during normal operating hours of the principal use establishment. - (F) The exterior of the premises shall be kept clean, orderly and maintained or the permit may be revoked.
+All food preparation shall be inside of the premises of the principal use establishment.
+There shall be no food cooking or preparation within the designated outdoor café space. - (G) The City shall not be liable or responsible for any type of damage, theft or personal injury, which may occur as a result of a public sidewalk cafe operation. - (H) All outdoor cafes shall comply with applicable regulations of the County Health Department and the State, including the Michigan Liquor Control Commission where any form of alcohol service is proposed. - (I) Any outdoor café operation shall be disclosed to the insurance carrier for the principal use establishment and shall be insured accordingly.
+The Zoning Administrator reserves the right to confirm insurance coverage for the café.